eProsima/DDS-Record-Replay/docs/rst/recording/tutorials/basic_example.rst

     fastddsgen -typeobject MyType.idl

 This example allows the user to configure the type of the data published.
-At the moment, there are two data types that can be used in this example:
+At the moment, there are two data types that can be used:

 * `HelloWorld.idl <https://github.com/eProsima/DDS-Recorder/blob/main/resources/dds/TypeLookupService/types/hello_world/HelloWorld.idl>`_